New York, 1998

 Barry Meade is Of Counsel with French & Casey, LLP.
 He represents clients in a wide range of commercial and insurance defense litigation, with particular emphasis on construction related issues.
 Mr. Meade has successfully represented major construction companies and property owners in multi-million dollar tort claims, as well as successfully defending product liability claims brought against product manufacturers, including manufactures of construction equipment and office and hospitality furniture.
 Additionally, he has successfully defended a private organization against a civil claim for damages based upon allegations of sexual assault and improper supervision.

-Mr. Meade also serves Pro Bono as an Arbitrator with the New York County Lawyers’ Association to resolve attorney-client disputes in accordance with the Joint Committee on Fee Disputes and Conciliation.
+Mr. Meade has served Pro Bono as an Arbitrator with the New York County Lawyers’ Association to resolve attorney-client disputes in accordance with the Joint Committee on Fee Disputes and Conciliation.

-Mr. Meade is admitted to practice in the states of New York and New Jersey, as well as before the United States District Court for the Southern and Eastern Districts of New York and the District of New Jersey.
-He is a member of the New York State Bar Association, New Jersey State Bar Association and New York County Lawyers’ Association.
+Mr. Meade is admitted to practice in the states of New York and New Jersey, as well as before the United States District Court for the Southern and Eastern Districts of New York and the District of New Jersey, and the Supreme Court of the United States.
+He is a member of the New York State Bar Association and New York County Lawyers’ Association.

 Mr. Meade has published a number of articles.
 He was the winner of the 1997 NYSBA James A. Coon writing competition, wherein he authored New York Connects Cellular Telephone and Public Utility: The Extension of the Public Necessity Standard to the Siting of All Public Utility Facilities, Municipal Lawyer Vol. II, No.3, May/June 1997.
 He also authored Double Jeopardy Prohibition Included in a Extradition Treaty and Decree is Not a Bar to Sufficiently Separate Offenses Even Though Similar Evidence Presented in Prior Foreign Prosecution Forms Basis of Subsequent U.S. Prosecution, a comment on U.S. v.
 Jurado-Rodriquez, 9 New York International Law Review 123 (Summer 1996).